Summers at Grace Theological College

 INTERRUPTIONS: DISRUPTING THE SILENCE!

-Rev. Dr. Odell Montgomery Cooper's son was murdered while out for a slice of pizza.
+Rev. Dr. Professor Odell Montgomery Cooper's son was murdered while out for a slice of pizza.
 He was another innocent victim of the senseless gun-violence that kills thousands of our family, friends, and neighbors each year.

 His death brought her world as she knew it to an end.